Avocados are no longer just used in guacamole. Today, they’re a household staple across the United States and in other parts of the world.

 Summary

 Avocados are healthy, but that doesn’t give you carte blanche to eat them nonstop.
-Despite their impressive nutrition profile, if you eat too many, you’re at risk of packing on extra pounds.
+Despite their impressive nutrition profile, eating too many can lead to weight gain.

-When enjoyed as part of an otherwise healthy diet, on the other hand, avocados may help you lose weight.
+When enjoyed as part of an otherwise healthy diet, avocados may help you lose weight.
 Don’t eat avocados in addition to unhealthy foods.
-Instead, replace unhealthy foods in your diet like sandwich spreads with avocados.
+Instead, replace unhealthy foods in your diet, like sandwich spreads, with avocados.

 Note: If you’re allergic to latex, talk to your doctor before eating avocados.
 Approximately 50 percent of people allergic to latex show cross-reactivity to some fruits such as avocados, bananas, and kiwis.